MapStory/mapstory-community/roadmap.md

 through the mapstory platform, without having to reveal their email addresses.

 **[Buttonology] (items/buttonology.md)** - Moving of buttons and slimming of panels for more map real estate.

-**[Raster and uploader improvements] (items/raster.md)** - Iterative improvements for raster handling and uploading of data.

-**[Search improvements] (items/search-new.md)** - Search in the map that feels/works more like the site's search.
-Hopefully with some nice map-relevant improvements.

 **[Annotations improvements] (items/annotations.md)**- Bulk upload of annotations and a better editor